leftbezero/pyomegle2021/README.md

     $ python3 pyomegle2021/pyomegle2021/user.py

 # Greeting
-The script will send a fisrt message with 'Hola', to greeting, you can modife or delete this greeting
+The script will send a first message with 'Hola', to greeting, you can modife or delete this greeting

 To modify greeting go to